 This course is a continuation of Education 434.
 Students develop an understanding of current language arts theory and practice, with a focus on establishing effective language arts programs for the middle years of school.
-PREREQUISITE: Education 434 Three hours a week

 436 ENGLISH METHODS IN THE SENIOR YEARS I